 The i9.45 road disc wheelset reviewed here is a collaboration between i9 and the rim and wheelset maker Reynolds.
-After evaluating them, it’s clear these 45mm deep all-around wheels stand out in a number of important ways and has me now thinking about Industry Nine as both a hub and wheelset provider.
+After evaluating them, it’s clear this 45mm deep all-around wheelset stands out in a number of important ways and has me now thinking about Industry Nine as both a hub and wheelset provider.

-When I took them out of the box, I didn’t quite know what to think.
+When I took it out of the box, I didn’t quite know what to think.
 The hubs and spoke nipples on my test set are purple, one of 9 distinct colors you can order in addition to black and silver.
-The labels are rim-depth, stick-on ones with i9’s large, hub-inspired logos attached.
+The labels are full rim height, stick-on ones with i9’s large, hub-inspired logos attached.

 The rims themselves look like they are 2nd generation, converted rim-brake hoops with a hybrid-toroid profile whose curvature abruptly stopped in time for an unfinished brake track.
 Yet they are 3rd generation width (21mm internal, 28mm external) and tubeless-ready.

-It’s a good thing we don’t bias our reviews on initial impressions or how a product looks.
-Every cycling enthusiast has their own perception of what looks good to them.
+It’s a good thing I don’t bias my reviews on initial impressions or how a product looks.
+While this wheelset doesn’t align with my aesthetic preferences, every cycling enthusiast has their own perception of what looks good to them.

 On the road, the i9.45s are full-throttle, road race wheels.
 They are stiff, snappy, and responsive, great on a rolling course and one with a lot of climbing.